5 Factors That Affect Gold Prices

 Investors in any asset want their assets to appreciate in value.
 Being able to understand what causes their assets to appreciate in value is key to making an investment decision, and investing in gold is no different.

 If you’re investing in gold, or in any other asset, you’re likely interested in long-term price growth.
-Being able to understand what affects the current gold prices is important to your decision to invest in gold.
+With gold doubling the performance of stock markets over the past 20 years, it’s an ideal asset for long-term investment.
+But being able to understand what affects the current gold prices is important to your decision to invest in gold.

 Many people talk about “the price of gold” as though it were a single price and gold were a uniform product.
 But gold takes many forms, from coins to bars to jewelry, and its price can vary significantly depending on what form of gold you’re purchasing.
 Because gold is an internationally traded product, its price fluctuates over the course of a day, and its price also varies from country to country based on what currency it’s priced in on local markets.